crisson/quickrest/README.md

 import quickrest from 'quickrest' const api = quickrest(...);

-// then for each request (e.g., in an express middleware function) function(req, res, next){
+// and then for each request (e.g., in an express middleware function) function(req, res, next){
   req.api = api.specialize({
+    beforeEach(params, query, headers, cb){...},
     headers: {...},
   })

   next()
 }
 ```